pogechi/pogechi.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Chemistry, University of Rome, 2009
+* 🇮🇹 B.S. in Applied Chemistry, University of Rome, 2009
-* M.S. in Micro- and Nanotechnology, Cambridge University, 2011
+* 🇬🇧 M.S. in Micro- and Nanotechnology, University of Cambridge, 2011
-* Ph.D. in Physical & Analytical Chemistry, University of Muenster, 2015
+* 🇩🇪 Ph.D. in Physical & Analytical Chemistry, University of Muenster, 2015 - *Grade: Magna cum Laude*

 Work experience
 ======
 * June 2021 - August 2023: Senior Battery Engineer
-  * Free2move eSolutions, Milan (ITA)
+* **Free2move eSolutions**, *Milan (ITA)*

   * Scrum Master of a team of 20 engineers to design a MWh-scale energy storage system.
   * Management of a battery team and a €600k R&D budget.